10 Steps to Starting a Home Daycare

 Do you love children?
 Are you looking forward to becoming an entrepreneur?
 Well, a home-based daycare (also called a family child care) can be an excellent business for ambitious entrepreneurs who love kids.
 Childcare is critical to the success of our country.
 It’s always in high demand and that means the risk can be lower than starting a business in another industry.

 It can be a great option for parents who are looking for opportunities to generate income with young children at home.
 But, it’s not babysitting and requires a lot of work.

 There are a lot of things that must be considered if you’ve decided to open a daycare.
 You must understand that having children in your care is a great responsibility.
 Parents are entrusting you with their little ones so you’re responsible to provide them with a safe, stable environment.
 Secondly, you need to comprehend that home daycare is still a business (even though it’s in your home), and you must handle it like one.
-From budgeting and taxes to licensing and regulations, keeping business affairs in order is crucial to running your family child care.
+From budgeting and taxes to insurance, licensing and regulations, keeping business affairs in order is crucial to running your family child care.

 Think you have what it takes to start a home daycare?
 Then read on…

 WAGE SUBSIDIES MAY BE THE ANSWER TO HIGHER PAY FOR CHILDCARE PROVIDERS – READ MORE